Deuteronomy 34

 Deuteronomy 34:5-8The Unmarked Grave

-5So Moses the servant of the Lord died there in the land of Moab, according to the word of the Lord.
-6And he buried him in a valley in the land of Moab, over against Beth-peor: but no man knoweth of his sepulchre unto this day.
+5So Moses the servant of the LORD died there in the land of Moab, according to the word of the LORD.
+6And he buried him in a valley in the land of Moab, over against Bethpeor: but no man knoweth of his sepulchre unto this day.
 7And Moses was an hundred and twenty years old when he died: his eye was not dim, nor his natural force abated.
-8And the children of Israel wept for Moses in the plains of Moab thirty days: so the days of weeping and mourning for Moses were finished.
+8And the children of Israel wept for Moses in the plains of Moab thirty days: so the days of weeping and mourning for Moses were ended.

 Moses is called "the servant of the Lord" - the same title given only to Joshua and Jesus in Scripture.
-He dies not in disgrace or defeat, but in service, at the end of his work.
-He has fulfilled his calling.
+He dies in service, at the end of his work, his calling fulfilled.
 He has led the people through forty years of wilderness.
-His death is not premature; it is appointed.
+His death comes exactly on schedule.

 No human hand digs Moses' grave.
 God buries him.
 In the ancient world, a grave - especially an unmarked grave - can suggest shame or abandonment.
 But here it is the opposite.
 No human foot disturbs his rest.
 No one can point to the place and say, "Here lies the law."
 Instead, his burial is hidden, kept by God alone.
 It is a kind of honor: his grave is God's private work.